bhaecker/feasibility-study-ML-on-ECC/README.md

 | 2   | 23  | 2  | 222 | 100 |
 | ... | ... | .. | ... | ... |

-, we can use the the second table as training data (where the last column is our target) for a classificastion algorithm.
+, we can use the second table as training data (where the last column is our target) for a classificastion algorithm.

 | P1  | P2  | Q1  |  Q2 | k  |
 |-----|-----|-----|-----|----|